ebucheli/Cluster-Validation-With-VIC/README.md

 1. Linear Discriminant Analysis
 1. Gradient Boosting

-However it is easy to add new classifiers.
+## Adding New Classifiers

 This repository follows Scikit-Learn's workflow and thus the easiest way to add a model is by using sklearn implementations.
-You need to add an identifier to the list in line 30 of `vic.py` and then add the corresponding line/lines to define the classifier in the function `train_and_test()` defined in `models.py`.
-If it's not a model from sklearn you must create a Class with the methods fit and predict, that train the model and make inference over some input correspondingly.
-An example MLP programed in TensorFlow is included as an example.
+You need to add an identifier to the list in line 30 of `vic.py` and then add the corresponding line/lines to select and define the classifier in the function `train_and_test()` defined in `models.py`.
+If it's not a model from sklearn you must create a Class that must include the methods `fit(x,y)` and `predict(x)`, that train the model and make inference over some input correspondingly.
+Two examples using this method for custom classifiers are included a Logistic Regression model in numpy and a Multi Layer Perceptron in TensorFlow (if you want to try MLP un comment the corresponding class an condition in `models.py`).

 ## Usage